- The Ohio State University Michael E. Moritz College of Law, J.D., 2010, cum laude

 Notable experience includes:

-Chris is a Certified Information Privacy Professional (CIPP/US) and currently serves as co-chair of the Columbus Chapter of the International Association of Privacy Professionals.
+Chris is a Certified Information Privacy Professional (CIPP/US) and served as co-chair of the Columbus Chapter of the International Association of Privacy Professionals.

 Chris served as a legislative aide to Sen. Jeff Jacobson, president pro tempore of the Ohio Senate, for five years.
 He also externed for the Honorable Maureen O'Connor, Supreme Court of Ohio.

 Chris received his J.D. cum laude from The Ohio State University Michael E. Moritz College of Law.
-He received his B.S.B.A. cum laude from The Ohio State University.
+He received his B.S.B.A. cum laude in Management Information Systems from The Ohio State University.

 - 1/2/2019Vorys is pleased to announce that Kari Coniglio, David Edelstein, Margaret Everett, Christopher Ingram and James W. Kelly II became partners of the firm on January 1, 2019.